UVADS/DS-2026/homework/12-continuous-random-variables.md

 (k) Compare your solutions from (i) and (j).
 What was the simulation error?

 # Submission instructions
-1. Create a PDF report with your answers.
+1. Create a Quarto or Jupyter Notebook report with your answers.
+2. Render your report to HTML then print to PDF.
-2. Submit your report to GradeScope via [Canvas (link TBD)]().
+2. Submit your PDF report to GradeScope via [Canvas (link)](https://canvas.its.virginia.edu/courses/153564/assignments/793416).
 You must identify each question in GradeScope to recieve credit.